 Customized Electrical Enclosure with Window

-KDM Electrical Enclosure with Window is a RoHS, IEC, CE and NEMA compliant.
-Moreover, this electrical enclosure with polycarbonate window come in different NEMA ratings, such as NEMA 1, NEMA 3, NEMA 4X, etc. protecting components from water, oil, dirt or dust.
+KDM Electrical Enclosure with Window is RoHS, IEC, CE, and NEMA compliant.
+Moreover, this electrical enclosure with polycarbonate window comes in different NEMA ratings, such as NEMA 1, NEMA 3, NEMA 4X, etc. protecting components from water, oil, dirt, or dust.

 KDM Electrical Enclosure with Window